Alpharivs/massmap/README.md

 ```bash
 go build -o massmap main.go
 ```
-- select the target plus any other custom option that you want.
+- Input the target plus any other custom option that you want.
 ```bash
 ❯ massmap -h
 Usage of massmap: